 (8) for reconsideration;

 (9) for sanctions under Fed.
 R. Civ.
 P. 11, provided the requirements of Fed.
 R. Civ.
 P. 11(c)(2) have been met;

 (11) any motion that is joined by, agreed to, or unopposed by, all the parties.

 (j) Re-urged Motions in Transferred/Removed Cases.
 Except in prisoner cases, any motions pending in another federal or state court made by any party will be considered moot at the time of transfer or removal unless they are re-urged in this court.
-See LOCAL RULE CV-81(d).
+See Local Rule CV-81(d).

 (k) Motions for Leave to File.
 Motions for leave to file a document should be filed separately and immediately before the document for which leave is sought.
 If the motion for leave to file is granted, the document will be deemed to have been filed as of the original date of its filing.
-If the motion is denied, the document will be stricken or, in the case of motions to file a document exceeding page limitations, the excess pages and attachments cited only therein will not be considered by the court.
+If the motion is denied, the document will be struck or, in the case of motions to file a document exceeding page limitations, the excess pages and attachments cited only therein will not be considered by the court.
 The time for filing any responsive documents will run from the date of the order on the motion for leave.

 (m) Motions in Limine.
-Motions in limine should be contained within a single document subject to the page limitations of LOCAL RULE CV-7(a)(2) for non-dispositive motions.
+Motions in limine should be contained within a single document subject to the page limitations of Local Rule CV-7(a)(2) for non-dispositive motions.

 LOCAL RULE CV-10 Form of Pleadings

 (a) Generally.
 When offered for filing, all documents, excluding preexisting documentary exhibits and attachments, shall:

 (1) be endorsed with the style and number of the action;